timweilert/DK94_Color/README.md

 # Intro Code

-In shinpokered the intro.asm file covers the introductory bits of code.
+In shinpokered the intro.asm file covers the introductory bits of code, including the Init function that gets called via that last jp init in home.asm.
 This is the first time things are being drawn on screen.
-Prior to this a bunch of stuff has executed in init.asm.
 The first major call of interest is PlayShootingStar.

 	PlayShootingStar:
 		ld b, SET_PAL_GAME_FREAK_INTRO